 4.3.6.1 Cable specifications

 nbn will procure, install and maintain an initial 24 core, pre-cabled and terminated single mode fibre tie cable and 1 RU fibre termination tray/patch panel in respect of each ‘lockable full height Equipment Rack’ and each ‘lockable half height Equipment Rack’ compartment.
-A maximum of 2 RUs of fibre termination/patch panel trays can be installed in respect of the space allocated in the Equipment Rack for fibre termination/patch panel trays.
-Subject to section 4.3.6.4, this allows for a maximum of up to 288 fibres per rack, depending on the configuration chosen by RSP.
+Subject to section 4.3.6.4, a maximum of 2 RUs of fibre termination/patch panel trays can be installed in respect of the space allocated in the Equipment Rack for fibre termination/patch panel trays.
+This allows for a maximum of up to 288 fibres per rack, depending on the configuration chosen by RSP.

 These tie cables form part of fixed infrastructure and will be connected to (and run between) an nbn® ODF and the fibre termination tray/fibre patch panel within each Equipment Rack supplied as part of Co-location.